 Fax completed certification forms to 1-888-778-5838 or email to firstname.lastname@example.org.

 If you do not have a landline phone but do have an Ipad.
-CaptionCall has a wonderful program to use your iPad like a telephone.
-See details here: http://bit.ly/CaptionCallMobile Please visit the CaptionCall page on this site to learn more about CaptionCall .
+CaptionCall has a wonderful program to use your iPad as a telephone.
+See details here: http://bit.ly/CaptionCallMobile Please visit the CaptionCall page on this site to learn more about CaptionCall.

 2. California Telephone Access aka California Phones